Shubamium/Shubamium/README.md

 # Welcome to my GitHub Page!

 ## 👋 I'm Shubamium
-I'm a software engineer, fiverr freelancer with 3+ years of experience delivering high quality sites for clients in the VTuber industry.
+I'm a software engineer, 5⭐ Fiverr freelancer with 3+ years of experience delivering high quality sites for clients in the VTuber industry.

 Currently learning: **Flutter** and working on a social network mobile app.